In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 How much does it cost to start a podcast?

 You don’t need a lot of money to start a podcast.
 However, if you want to keep things as affordable as possible, set aside around $100 for a high-quality podcast microphone and $200 for an annual hosting subscription.
-As for recording/editing software, use a free option like Audacity.
+As for recording/editing software, use a free podcast option like Audacity.

 How much do podcasters make?